miguelob/miguelob/README.md

 ## Life @Work 👨‍💻

-I'm a Masters Degree Telecommunication Engineering in Madrid (Spain).
-Currently studying the masters at ICAI (Madrid) and IIT (Chicago).
+I'm a Telecommunication Engineer graduated at ICAI (Madrid) and IIT (Chicago).
 During my degree i have developed several projects such as signal procesing, microprocessor programming, VHDL etc.

 If you are interested in Cybersecurity, do not forget to check this repository out 💯: